visitscotland/vs-design-system/README.md

 The following commands will begin a development instance of the design system documentation site using the config in `config/docs.config.js`.
 After running the commands, the documentation site should be available at localhost:6060.
 Modifications to source files will trigger a rebuild and refresh of the browser.
 However, tokens will not be re-generated automatically on file change.

-1. `npm run build` (to ensure token compilation)
+1. `yarn build` (to ensure token compilation)
-2. `npm run styleguide`
+2. `yarn styleguide`

 Or:

-1. `npm run docs:remote` (includes token compilation)
+1. `yarn docs:remote` (includes token compilation)

-The `npm run styleguide` script builds the design system according to the `config/docs.config.js` only and so will only include **static, local content**.
-The alternative `npm run docs:remote` (together with proper configuration, as described in the section below) will merge **remote content** into the config from the config file.
+The `yarn styleguide` script builds the design system according to the `config/docs.config.js` only and so will only include **static, local content**.
+The alternative `yarn docs:remote` (together with proper configuration, as described in the section below) will merge **remote content** into the config from the config file.

 ### Building a static version of the documentation site

 The following commands will generate build artefacts for the documentation site into `dist/docs`, using the config in `config/docs.config.js`.

-1. `npm run build:docs` or `npm run build:docs:remote`
+1. `yarn build:docs` or `yarn build:docs:remote`
-2. `npm run serve-docs` (starts http-server in target dist folder)
+2. `yarn serve-docs` (starts http-server in target dist folder)

-Similar to the development instances above, `npm run build:docs` generates a site build according to the config file only, whereas `npm run build:docs:remote` merges **remote content** into the config from the config file (providing there is valid remote configuration, as described below).
+Similar to the development instances above, `yarn build:docs` generates a site build according to the config file only, whereas `yarn build:docs:remote` merges **remote content** into the config from the config file (providing there is valid remote configuration, as described below).

 ### Populating the documentation site with remote content